Naidumangalam

-Nayudumangalam is a township in Tiruvannamalai Taluk of Tiruvanamalai district, Tamil Nadu India.
+Nayudumangalam is a township in Tiruvannamalai Taluk of Tiruvanamalai district, Tamil Nadu, India.
 It has a population of 8,400 and an altitude of 134m.

 The Tamil Nadu government has announced that there will be one SIPCOT built at Naidumanglam.

 Transport

 Road

-This town lies on national highway NH 234, which runs from o Mangalore.
+This town lies on national highway NH 234, which runs from Mangalore.

 Rail

 The nearest railway station Agaram Sibbandi is on the Vellore-Thiruvannamalai rail route, about 17 km from Thiruvannamalai.
 The station is operated by the Southern Railway.
 To the north, Vellore Cantonment the main station next to Polur.
 To the south, Thiruvannamalai railway Station is the nearest major station.